 Jump to:

-๐ง Why This Recipe Works
+😍 Why You'll Love This Recipe

-Bulgur is a great grain that doesn't get the attention it deserves.
+- Bulgur pilaf is a great grain that doesn't get the attention it deserves.
 Besides being delicious, it's also lower in calories and carbs than rice.
-If you are watching your carbohydrate intake, bulgur pilaf is a great option!

-Preparing bulgur pilaf couldn't be easier.
+- Preparing bulgur pilaf couldn't be easier.
 It only takes around 20 minutes to cook since it's already parboiled, or partially cooked.
-Bulgur Pilaf leftovers taste just as good as freshly made bulgur.

-๐ Ingredients and Substitutions
+🔖 Ingredients & Substitutions

 - Bulgur Wheat: Bulgur comes in different sizes to accommodate what you are preparing.
 Pay close attention to the recipe you are following, to make sure you purchase the correct size.
 The options available are #1 (fine bulgur) through #4 (coarse bulgur).
 For this bulgur pilaf recipe, you will need #4.
-The finer grinds are used to make recipes like Kibbeh, Kubba, and Tabouli.
+The finer grinds are used to make recipes like Kibbeh, Kubba, and Lebanese Tabbouleh.

 - Vermicelli: Vermicelli comes in coils or broken into pieces.
 Either type will work in this recipe.